 Note that in some cases, you may experience some degree of “settling” or ground depression in the location where your stump was removed.
 This is a natural process that causes air and water to fill up small air pockets in the dirt mound over time.
 It the dirt does start to settle, you can simply level the ground with top soil or dirt.

 If in your stump removal research, you find yourself seeking the highest level of professionalism without compromising on quality, rest assured that Urban Forestry Tree Service has both the expertise to help you make the best choice and the equipment to handle your job, large or small.

-Our tree care specialists grind the stump and haul almost all of the mulch and debris, and if requested, will leave just enough mulch in the ground area to serve as filler for new topsoil.
+Our tree care specialists in Denver grind the stump and haul almost all of the mulch and debris, and if requested, will leave just enough mulch in the ground area to serve as filler for new topsoil.
 We are always careful to completely clean after a project is completed, but note that in some instances a small amount of shavings will remain and are soon absorbed by surrounding lawn and grounds.